 No interest will be charged for up to 56 days if you pay your statement in full.

-Although they work much like any other credit card, there are some differences.
+Although business credit cards work much like any other credit card, there are some differences.

-If you meet all your repayments on time, you could build your company's credit profile, which could help you get loans or other credit in the future.
+If you meet all your repayments on time, having a business credit card can also help you build your company's credit profile, which could help you get loans or other credit in the future.

-You can use them to buy anything you could normally pay for with a credit card, for example:
+You can use business credit cardsto buy anything you could normally pay for with a credit card, for example: